 While the lounge opened with locally-inspired meals such as buttermilk fried chicken, the lounge took on a menu I recall from the San Francisco location.
 Purely for research purposes… I tried everything.
 Clockwise from top left, a wedge salad with ranch (not Bleu cheese to my delight), a tomato pie (quiche), fruit salad, chicken curry, mashed potato puree, and banana pudding.

 Rooms and Space

 There were several separated spaces for travelers to spread out.
 Nearly all of the seats and couches offered a small work table.
 There are several private phone rooms that offer guests the opportunity to speak in private but freely, without disturbing others.

 I often travel with my family and prefer family rooms when they are available.
 It allows my daughter to be the seven-year-old she is without drawing the ire from others or disturbing their visit.
 While she is generally well-behaved, giving her the space to enjoy her time in the lounge too benefits everyone.

 Some Centurion lounges provide gaming systems (Xbox, Playstation) but Charlotte Douglas International does not appear to be such a location.

-I have loved my experience in most of the AMEX Centurion lounges I have visited, and Charlotte makes that list.
-The staff was helpful, the food was very good, and there was plenty of space for business and leisure travelers alike to enjoy themselves.
+However, I have loved my experience in most of the AMEX Centurion lounges I have visited, and Charlotte makes that list.
+The staff was helpful, the food was very good, and there was plenty of space for business and leisure travelers alike to enjoy themselves as well as great views from the Mezzanine level.
 I look forward to adding Hong Kong to my list of Centurion lounges when the world again re-opens for travel.

 What do you think?
 Have you tried the American Express Centurion Lounge at Charlotte/Douglas International Airport?
 Did it exceed or fall short of your expectations?